 Ultrathin Veneers, Durathin Veneers and Lumineers involve no drilling and no injections since no tooth is being cut.

-Successful veneer treatment is dependent on not only the laboratory creation of a superb highly aesthetic and realistic looking porcelain veneer, but also on the durability of the adhesive bonds formed between the tooth and the veneer.
+Successful treatment is dependent on not only the laboratory creation of a superb highly aesthetic and realistic looking porcelain veneer but also on the durability of the adhesive bonds.

 The Cementation Process:

 - If any local anaesthetic is required this is first given.

 - The transitional or temporary restorations/veneers are then removed and the teeth cleaned.

 - The teeth are then isolated to keep away any saliva or moist lips and cheeks from the mouth.

 - The veneers are then “tried-in” to make sure they are all fit correctly.